 I remain a (perpetually struggling) independent writer.
 This includes non-fiction, critical essays, poetry and fiction works.
 I also shout at clouds, with increasing degrees of success.
-A personal renaissance is already in full swing.
+A personal renaissance continues to throw up interesting changes in direction.

 For business enquiries, please email write (at) internetofwords (dot) com